Talks. Workshops. Virtual Visits

-It is also useful if you notify the audience in advance that there will be books to buy, or, even better, ask them to pre-order them.
-Kathryn will send a letter to assist with this – and if you remind them, that helps too!
+Please notify the audience in advance that there will be books to buy, or, even better, ask them to pre-order them.
+Kathryn can send a letter to assist with this – and if you remind them, that helps too!
 A signed book is something most children will treasure.

 “Kathryn’s talk was engaging and lively – it totally fulfilled the ‘passion for reading’ brief!”